 This example entirely replaces fields with a dataSource for simplicity.
 However, these two properties will usually co-exist on your databound components.
 The component field definitions in fields specify presentation attributes, while the DataSource field definitions specify data attributes (see table below).

-SmartClient merges your component field definitions and DataSource field definitons based on the name property of the fields.
+SmartClient merges your component field definitions and DataSource field definitions based on the name property of the fields.
 By default, the order and visibility of fields in a component are determined by the fields array.
 To change this behavior, see useAllDataSourceFields in the SmartClient Reference.